-Applying for a Precheck membership is done online, although the process involves an in-person appointment that TSA says takes 10 minutes.
+Applying for a PreCheck membership is done through the TSA website, although the process involves an in-person appointment that TSA says takes 10 minutes.
 You’ll undergo a background check and be fingerprinted.

-There are currently at least 14 credit cards and five loyalty programs that will enable you to get a TSA Precheck membership without dinging your budget for the $85 fee.
+There are currently at least 32 credit cards and four loyalty programs that will enable you to receive a TSA PreCheck membership without dinging your budget for the $85 fee.

 The credit cards generally cover membership for free, while the loyalty programs generally enable you to pay for it with points.